Computational Optics Lab

 The Computational Optics Lab develops new optical tools and algorithms to overcome these barriers.
 Here are a few current projects:

-1. A microscope to capture gigavoxel-scale 3D images using principles from Fourier ptychography
+2. Microscopes to capture gigavoxel-scale 3D images using principles from Fourier ptychography

 2. Techniques to optically record in vivo neural activity in freely moving organisms